GabeOchieng/stevensimba.github/README.md

 # stevensimba.github.io
-This is the first git page for the repo
+This is my first jekyll website